noahehall/theBookOfNoah/0current/aws/0networking.md

       - does not support port forwarding
       - inbound SSH via nat isnt supported
       - more expensive (but think about the time saved too)

+### egress-only internet gateway:

-- egress-only internet gateway: allows VPC ipv6 outbound (but denies inbound)
+- allows VPC ipv6 outbound (but denies inbound)

+### VPC endpoints

-- VPC endpoints: enable resources within a VPC to privately access other AWS services without traversing the public internet
+- enable resources within a VPC to privately access other AWS services without traversing the public internet
 - PrivateLink: uses the internal aws network instead of the public internet
   - per hourly charges
   - per GB charges
 - use cases
   - private access: if one vpc service needs to talk to another service, just use privatelink
   - simplifies network configuration (dont need an internet gateway)
   - improved secuirty posture (less configuration, no public internet)
 - types
   - interface:
     - powered by AWS PrivateLink
     - use an elastic interface (ENI) as an entry point for traffice destined to the service
     - typically accessed using public/private dns name associated with the service
   - gateway load balancer
     - powered by AWS PrivateLink
     - use an elastic interface (ENI) as an entry point for traffic destined to the service
     - serve as a target for a route in a route table for traffic destined for the service
   - gateway
     - serve as a target for a route in a route table for traffic destined for the service

+### transit gateway

-- transit gateway: simplify network management across multiple VPCs &/ on premise data centers
+- simplify network management across multiple VPCs &/ on premise data centers
   - Transit Gateway connects on-premises resources to VPCs using a centralized hub.
 VPC Peering connects VPCs with each other, DirectConnect provides dedicated bandwidth, and a site-to-site VPN is a software approach for securing traffic.
   - use cases
     - centralizes & simplifies regional network management for a given region in single hub